vaibhavdesai137/langchain-pinecone-openai/README.md

   - building on top of previous example
   - in-memory list of Q&A maintained after each question
   - for each new question, the in-memory list is passed to LLM
-  - this help's LLM give contextual answers
+  - this helps LLM give contextual answers
 - One with persistance
   - building on top of previous example
   - sessions saved to json & can be loaded from disk